-- provide a vision with clear outcomes; - set out the actions needed to deliver the outcomes over the next three years, including how the council will help the area recover from the economic effects of the Coronavirus pandemic; - identify the methods and resources needed to deliver the actions, including the council's role and responsibilities alongside other public sector partners and the business community; and - establish how the council will measure and evaluate outcomes.
+- provide a local economic vision with clear outcomes; - set out the actions needed to deliver the outcomes over the next three years, including how the council will help the area recover from the economic effects of the Coronavirus pandemic and meet the challenges and opportunities presented in the Council Plan 2022-25; - inform the development of a UK Shared Prosperity Fund Investment Plan; - identify the methods and resources needed to deliver the actions, including the council's role and responsibilities alongside other public sector partners and the business community; and - establish how the council will measure and evaluate economic outcomes.

-The SEF is informed by and builds on the council's existing evidence base, together with the views of local businesses and other key partners tested through consultation and engagement with local stakeholders.
+The SEF is informed by and builds on the council's existing evidence base.
+It has been influenced by the views of local businesses and other key partners tested through consultation and engagement.